WORKSHOPS & TOURS

 Explore the principles and practices for making better images outdoors in natural light.
 From landscapes to closeups to wildlife, learn to consistently create satisfying photographs with your digital SLR camera for a variety of subjects, light and weather conditions.

 Through the combination of classroom sessions, field trips and image critiques, expect to improve your understanding of the technical and artistic aspects of outdoor and nature photography. :: This workshop is held on the Maine Media campus, Rockport, Maine.
 More information posted soon.
-Interested?
-Ask for an Elements of Nature update.
+Learn more and Register.

 ACADIA NATIONAL PARK